jervine/docker-centos-build/README.md

-# docker-fedora-get_iplayer
+# docker-centos-build
-Latest Fedora with get_iplayer installed
+Latest CentOS running SSH server on port 22 with gcc, and make installed.